 Students will apply theoretical knowledge to the care of patients undergoing surgery and develop skills necessary to participate in surgical procedures, prepare supplies, equipment, and instruments; maintain aseptic technique; assist with patient preparation for surgery; and assist surgeons during operations.

 Students are expected to participate in classroom, lab, and clinical (hospital) experience.
 The entire program consists of three continuous semesters.
-Students start in August and graduate the following August.
+Students start in the Fall semester (August) and graduate the following Fall semester (August).

 It is highly recommended to complete as many of the required general education classes prior to admission into the program.